 Beset by competition, legal problems and an aging facility, Narragansett shut its doors in 1983.
 The company sold its equipment to China and tore down buildings in Cranston, leaving a small trolley barn that burned in 2005.

 That year, Rhode Islander Mark Hellendrung, former Nantucket Nectars president, began to restore the Narragansett brand as a heritage beer.
-According to Bloomberg News, Narragansett beer is cool again as it is now popular among millennials in Brooklyn, N.Y. bars.
+According to Bloomberg News, Narragansett beer is cool again as millennials in Brooklyn, N.Y., bars now drink it.

 With thanks to Ashleigh Bennett and Kristie Martin, “Rhode Island Beer: Ocean State History on Tap” and to David Zax, “The Many Pop-Culture Moments of Narragansett, the “Forrest Gump of Beers”” in Fast Company.